navibyte/geospatial/dart/geobase/README.md

 ### WKT writer

-The `wktFormat()` function can be used to access writers for coordinates and geometries producing [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) compatible text.
+The `WKT` class can be used to access writers for coordinates and geometries producing [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) compatible text.
 However feature objects cannot be written to WKT even if